gitcommitshow/resilient-llm/README.md

 A minimalist but robust LLM integration layer designed to ensure reliable, seamless interactions across multiple LLM providers by intelligently handling failures and rate limits.

-## Why Use ResilentLLM
+---

-This library solves challenges in building production-ready AI Agents due to
+This library solves challenges in building production-ready AI Agents due to:

-- Unstable network conditions
+- ❌ Unstable network conditions
-- Inconsistent error handling
+- ⚠️ Inconsistent error handling
-- Unpredictable LLM API rate limit errors
+- ⏳ Unpredictable LLM API rate limit errors

 ### Key Features

-- **Rate limiting**: You don’t need to calculate tokens or manage rate limits yourself
+- **Token estimation**: You don’t need to calculate LLM tokens, they are estimated for each request
-- **Token estimation**: The number of LLM tokens is estimated for each request and enforced.
+- **Rate limiting**: You don't need to manage the token bucket rate algorithm yourself to follow the rate limits by LLM service providers, it is done for you automatically
 - **Retries, backoff, and circuit breaker**: All are handled internally by the `ResilientOperation`.

 ## Installation